Atomwaffenverbotsvertrag UNO 2017

 nuclear explosive devices and eliminated its nuclear-weapon programme, including

-the elimination or irreversible conversion of all nuclear-weapons-related facilities,
+the elimination or irreversible conversion of all nuclear-weapons-related

 prior to the entry into force of this Treaty for that State Party;